gresci/phpdocx-decoder/readme.md

 }
 ```

-Trial message located in CreateDocx.inc from line 3223 to 3277
+Trial message is located in CreateDocx.inc from line 3223 to 3277